 Skincare is huge right now.
 You only have to scroll through your social media feed or flick through a magazine to see adverts for products and treatments for glowing skin.
 And one such treatment is the chemical peel.
-This treatment is becoming so popular that, according to the American Society of Plastic Surgeons (ASPS), 1,384,327 chemical peels were carried out by practitioners in the US in 2018.
-That’s a lot of chemical peels!
+This treatment is becoming so popular that, according to the American Society of Plastic Surgeons (ASPS), over a million chemical peels are carried out by it's members in the US alone each year...that's not counting those carried out by other skincare professionals!

 What makes these treatments even better is that you can also experience their benefits from your own home.
 Let’s look at the similarities and differences between professional chemical peels and a chemical peel at home.

 Okay, so what does a chemical do, exactly?
 A chemical skin peel - AKA a skin peel - is a great, minimally invasive treatment which can help with a plethora of skin concerns - think uneven skin texture, hyperpigmentation, congested pores, fine lines and wrinkles, etc. The treatment involves an acid solution being applied to the face which removes layers of skin, unmasking the brand new skin underneath and stimulating the formation of new skin cells.
 What can you expect afterwards?
 To be fresh-faced, radiant and glowing!

 If this is the first you’ve heard about chemical peels (or if you’re just curious to learn more), we’ve got another article to help you out here.